 Buyers will still buy a one-bath home but they expect to pay much less for it.
 Given a choice between a two-bath home versus a one-bath home, first-time home buyers will almost always opt for the two-bath home, even if the cost to install a second bath is much less than the price difference between the two homes.
 Moreover, it's not enough to simply have two or more baths.
 A home without a master bath may also suffer from a lower resale value.

 The term "family" is a bit misleading.
 A family space is any space in which a group of people can congregate.
 Whether to entertain friends or host a neighborhood gathering, buyers want an extra room that is spacious and informal.
 The days of the formal living room and parlors are over.

 People in the 21st Century collect too much stuff.
 They've got to store it somewhere.
-Walk-in closets are almost an essential.
+Walk-in closets are considered almost essential.
 Homes with small closets are hard to sell.

 It's on One Level